Call to Convention

 For the past ten years, St. Francis Mission (formerly St. David's, East Greenbush) has been

-evolving from its origins as a traditional parish always teetering on closure.
-A small influx of
+evolving from its origins as a small, traditional parish and, starting with a small influx of

-about 25 Christian Burmese refugees from the community changed that.
-Over the last 10 years, with
+about 25 Christian Burmese refugees from the community and with the blessing of God, has

 - The story of Saint Francis Mission